Research Data

 Construction Note

 IXI is constructed from FactSet fund-level holdings data on WRDS and Morningstar benchmark assignments covering 460+ equity indices (S&P, Russell, MSCI, CRSP, and sector indices).
 Each fund's holdings are weighted by one minus its Active Share so a fund that perfectly replicates its benchmark counts as fully passive, while a genuinely active fund with Active Share 0.6 contributes only 40% of its holdings.
 Stock-level IXI is the sum of these adjusted holdings divided by FactSet shares outstanding.
-See Behmaram (2026) for full construction details.
+The family decomposition groups 570+ benchmarks into six families based on prospectus-declared benchmark names.
+See Behmaram and Davis (2026) for full construction details.

 Citation